martir2109/Community-Science-Museum/README.md

-# Community-Science-Museum
+# Community Science Museum
-This is my Semester Project for 2024.
+This is my Semester Project for November to Desember 2024.

 # The Brief
 An interactive science museum called the Community Science Museum is opening in your town/city.
 Its core target audience is primary and middle school children (ages 7-15) and families with young children.